Bibliome/alvisnlp/docs/unused/Shell.md

 ## `@query`

 This command evaluates `expression` with the current context element and displays the result.
-AlvisNLP/ML tries its best to guess the most sensible evaluation type.\
+AlvisNLP tries its best to guess the most sensible evaluation type.\
 The `expression` operand is mandatory.